bmancini55/building-lightning/src/chapter_1.md

-# Visualzing the Lightning Graph
+# Visualizing the Lightning Graph

 This application will use Node.js with Typescript, Express, and D3.js to create a visualization of the Lightning Network graph.

 ## Development Environment

-A development environment for the Lightning network typeically consists of a Bitcoin node running in simnet mode and one or more Lightning Network nodes.
+A development environment for the Lightning network typically consists of a Bitcoin node running in regtest mode and one or more Lightning Network nodes.
 Getting all this running can be time consuming.
 Fortunately, there is the tool [Polar](https://lightningpolar.com) that allows us to spin up Lightning network testing environments easily!

 Our first step is to download and install Polar for your operating system from the [website](https://lightningpolar.com).